John G. Blakesley Mathematical Excellence Scholarship for High School Seniors

 - Students having successfully completed honors math coursework

-- Students planning to enroll in an accredited college or university in the United States
+- Students planning to enroll full-time in a four-year program at an accredited college or university in the United States.

 Apply between January 1 and March 1, 2023.